On this page:

 The Quality Score Tracker records the Quality Score for each active keyword in your account on a daily basis.
 It also calculates and shows account, campaign, and ad group level Quality Score.

-The tool analyzes all these data points and provides a list of ad groups which need to be optimized to improve Quality Score thereby improving the overall ad rank while reducing cost.
+The tool analyzes all these data points and provides a list of ad groups that need to be optimized to improve Quality Score thereby improving the overall ad rank while reducing cost.

 Quality Score Tracker Use Cases